 Finding safe and affordable housing can be a barrier to planning a life free from abuse.
 Achieving economic security and long-term safety and independence can also be difficult and overwhelming.

-What is Spruce Run’s Transitional Housing Program all about?
+What is Spruce Run-Womancare Alliance’s Transitional Housing Program all about?

 Our Transitional Housing Program offers many services…

-- Housing in the Bangor area, Lincoln area, and Millinocket through partnerships with Community Housing of Maine and Penquis.
+- Housing in the Bangor area, Millinocket, Dover-Foxcroft, and Dexter through partnerships with Community Housing of Maine and Penquis.

 - Help with long term safety planning.